Skip to main content

 Veracode provides example scripts for Scriptable Request Modification (SRM).

 Add one or more HTTP cookies that the scanner can use to authenticate with the target server.
-Enter the cookie data in the Cookie field.
+For Cookie, enter the cookie data.
 For example, mycookie=chocolate; domain=veracode.com.
-To add additional cookies, click Add Another.
+To add additional cookies, select Add Another.